-Below, we listed some questions you may have about this banana flavored milk recipe.
-If we do not answer your question, feel free to leave a comment or email us at firstname.lastname@example.org!
+Below, I list some questions you may have about this Korean banana milk recipe.
+If I do not answer your question, feel free to leave a comment or email me at [email protected]!

-Is Your Banana Flavored Milk Allergen-Free (Gluten-Free, Soy-Free, Nut-Free, Etc.)?
+Is This Korean Banana Milk Allergen-Free (Gluten-Free, Soy-Free, Nut-Free, Etc.)?

 Yes!
 This Korean banana milk recipe is naturally free of any major allergen aside from milk.
 It does not include any eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, gluten, and/or soybeans.

 That being said, if you have a milk allergy, are lactose intolerant, or choose not to drink milk, you can use milk replacements.